wp-plugins/cf-whiteboard/readme.txt

 The whiteboard contains external links for athlete support purposes.
 By installing this plugin, you give CF Whiteboard permission to embed these external links.

 == Changelog ==

+= 2.4.3 =
+* Major improvements for popups on mobile.
+Effects sign in / sign up / forgot password / track workout / edit profile.

+= 2.4.2 =
+* Compatibility improvements for Password Protected athletes area, Prototype.js, "Paid Memberships Pro" plugin, SSL.

+= 2.4.1 =
+* Allow decimal places in the "seconds" field when entering your time in the Whiteboard.

+= 2.4 =
+* Athlete photos!
+Athletes can upload a profile photo.
+* Athletes can edit their profile information (name, email, profile URL).
+* Whiteboard "Remember Me" feature so athletes don't have to type their email so often on their personal computers.

+= 2.3 =
+* No more name field required when adding entries in the Whiteboard.
+Name comes from your profile.
+* Sort the Whiteboard in order of athlete results.

+= 2.2.11 =
+* New & improved mobile support on the athlete profiles for signing in, signing up, and tracking workouts.
+* Updated to support WordPress 3.9

 = 2.2.10 =
 * Highlight the CrossFit Games section to remind coaches to use it!